 Here’s another Disney film on our best Netflix animated movie list.
 The 2018 sequel Wreck-It Ralph finds the arcade video game “villain” Ralph, along with his friend Vanellope Von Schweet, traveling into the internet to help save the characters in a racing game from becoming homeless.

 The plot doesn’t matter much; the enjoyment of this animated movie comes with Ralph’s and Vanellope’s interactions with the companies and characters of the internet.
-That includes a ton of cameos from Disney-owned characters, including a memorable sequence with nearly all the Disney princesses.
+That includes many cameos from Disney-owned characters, including a memorable sequence with nearly all the Disney princesses.

 4. Dr. Seuss’ The Grinch

 The 2018 released movie from Universal-Illumination is just the latest adaptation of the classic Christmas-themed tale from Dr. Seuss.
-The movie has Benedict Cumberbatch taking on the title role, and while he’s not as crazy as Jim Carrey in the older live-action adaptation, Cumberbatch does have a lot of funny, and also cruel, scenes as he tries to ruin the holidays for the populace of Whoville.
+The movie has Benedict Cumberbatch taking on the title role.
+While he’s not as crazy as Jim Carrey in the older live-action adaptation, Cumberbatch does have a lot of funny and cruel scenes as he tries to ruin the holidays for Whoville’s populace.

 5. Next Gen